Mozi: Ethics

 Each of these doctrines is justified on the grounds that it produces the best consequences for society, and that all people stand to benefit from adopting them.
 Promoting the worthy, for example, encourages people in positions of power to hire competent and worthy subordinates to fill posts, rather than hire friends and relatives instead.
 The reasoning here is that someone better qualified for the job will perform better and enable society as a whole to benefit.
 Identifying upward refers to the idea that people in subordinate positions in society must look to their superiors as models for their own conduct.
 Provided that the superiors are indeed morally competent and worthy of emulation, the rest of society will always have a reliable guide for their own actions, thereby giving rise to social benefits.

-Universal love refers to the basic normative attitude the Mohists encourage us to adopt towards others.
+Universal love refers to the basic normative attitude the Mohists encourage people to adopt towards others.
 The idea is that people ought to consider all others as being part of their scope of moral concern.
 Indeed this is perhaps the most infamous of Mohist doctrines, and was criticized early on by philosophers such as Mengzi, who held that the doctrine was akin to renouncing one's family.
 However, close readings of the texts by modern scholars have shown the demands of Mohist universal love to be much more mild and reasonable.
 Additionally, given the accretional nature of the texts, the audience of such texts may have changed depending upon the Mohists' social influence, and so the demands for universal love made on rulers, for example, is considerably higher than that made on the masses.
 At its most basic, however, the doctrine merely encourages a general attitude of care towards others.
-However, this does not require that we renounce all forms of special relationships we have with our families and friends.
+However, this does not require that they renounce all forms of special relationships they have with our families and friends.
 In fact, the Mohists introduce the problem that universal love is meant to solve by lamenting the fact that fathers and sons don't care for each other, and so must instead adopt an attitude of universal love.
 Conversely, the Mohists hope, when people adopt an attitude of universal love, society as a whole will benefit.